litebird/litebird_sim/docs/source/timeordered.rst

    -0.13846

-The input maps to scan must be included in a dictionary with either the name of the channel or the name of the dectector as keyword.
-The routines described in :ref:`Mbs` already provied the inputs in the correct format.
+The input maps to scan can be either included in a dictionary with the name of the channel or the name of the dectector as keyword (the routines described in :ref:`Mbs` already provied the inputs in the correct format), or a numpy array with shape (3, n_pixels).
 The pointing information can be included in the observation or passed through `pointings`.
 If both `obs` and `pointings` are provided, they must be coherent, so either a single Observation and a single numpy array, or both a list of